alxndr/blog/lipu-nasin-pona/index.md

 I have used [mdbg.net](https://mdbg.net) as a reference for individual characters.

 I am inspired by and greatly informed by [John Minford](https://johnminford.com/)'s [interpretation of (and research about) the DaoDeJing](https://www.johnminford.com/books).
 I have used [A.C.
-Muller's interpretation](http://www.acmuller.net/con-dao/daodejing.html) for the English shown here.
+Muller's interpretation](http://www.acmuller.net/con-dao/daodejing.html) (with minor corrections or clarifications in brackets) for the English shown here.

 The [Toki Pona] language was created by jan Sonja.
 My knowledge of it comes largely from the [kama sona](https://discord.gg/Sw42hJ6Qc9) and [ma pona pi toki pona](https://discord.gg/mapona) Discord communities.
 I have used [nimi.li](https://nimi.li) as a reference for Toki Pona words.

 I used [GNU Awk](https://www.gnu.org/software/gawk/manual/gawk.html) to along with [linku.la](https://linku.la)'s dataset to calculate statistics about the words used.

 The [seal script](https://en.wikipedia.org/wiki/Seal_script) Chinese font is [方正小篆体 FangZheng XiaoZhuanTi via ChineseFontDesign.com](https://chinesefontdesign.com/fang-zheng-xiao-zhuan-ti-font-traditional-chinese.html).